Albert Gregorio De Souza: Early life and education

 De Souza was born on 13 September 1933.
 He attended the Presbyterian Training College where he obtained a Teacher's Training Certificate.

 Career

 De Souza with his training obtained in teaching worked as a headmaster in a school in Keta.
 As a result, apart from being a Ghanaian politician, professionally, he was a teacher.

 Politics

 De Souza was elected as the member of parliament for the Keta constituency in the 1st parliament of the 2nd republic of Ghana.
-He was elected on the ticket of the National Alliance of Liberals(NAL) political party.
+He was elected on the ticket of the National Alliance of Liberals (NAL) political party.

-He was elected following the disqualification by the Supreme Court of the previous member of parliament for the Keta constituency - Mr Komla Gbedemah.
+De Souza was elected following the disqualification by the Supreme Court of the previous member of parliament for the Keta constituency - Mr Komla Gbedemah.